xuanhuang1/visfrog/README.md

 Usage:
 after complie run the program, a window will show up with two rendering mode.
-Press S for surface, V fpr volume (implemeneted as a red triangle/blue box now)
+Press S for surface, V fpr volume (implemeneted as red triangles/blue box now)